 It’s not surprising, given that the firm is known as a stepping stone to Industry, that AlixPartners alumni have gone on to do a wide variety of things.
 Popular fields for AlixPartners alum include venture capital, private equity, financial services, investment management and retail.
 Many have gone on to complete MBAs, work at start-ups, found their own companies or even join other top tier consulting firms.

-While the exit opportunities may not be as great as those set before MBB alum, they’re clearly nothing to be sniffed at.
+While the exit opportunities may not be as great as those set before MBB alum, they’re clearly nothing to sniff at.

 Here’s a list of notable AlixPartners alumni (okay, none of them are brand-name or famous but all are impressive) include: